Bodak Sorcery? The Evolution Of Cardi B’s Face From 2016 To 2020

 Cardi B has been vocal about getting her body “perfect” no matter what people think about it.
 We watched the Bronx born star blow up from Instagram comedian to chart selling artist and we’ve also seen her aesthetic change over the years.

 Just this week, Cardi B sparked rumors of receiving plastic surgery to her nose.
-Fans pointed out that the rapper’s nose looked quite different in photos captured from her Birthday weekend.
+Fans pointed out that the rapper’s nose looked quite different in photos captured from her birthday weekend.

 But Belcalis is no stranger to going under the knife.
 I mean, we’ve even seen for ourselves now, thanks to Cardi’s notorious topless nude that the rapper leaked last week.